Vietnam.vn - Nền tảng quảng bá Việt Nam

 Moto X supports customizing the color and material of the back cover.
 Photo: CNET .

 At the 2017 Fortune conference, Apple CEO Tim Cook praised Asian manufacturing compared to the US.
 According to Cook, China is no longer known for its cheap labor.
-Instead, the country’s advantage comes from its large pool of skilled workers, such as engineers with the ability to design and make precision molds.
+Instead, the country's advantage comes from its larger pool of skilled workers, such as engineers with the ability to design and make precision molds.

 “We had to bring in a very culturally diverse group,” said Mark Randall, Motorola's head of supply chain and operations at the time.

-The Texas plant is about the size of eight football fields.
+The Texas plant is the size of nearly eight football fields.
 Because it is located in a foreign trade zone, Motorola gets tax breaks on some components imported from Asia.
 However, the policy only applies if the company exports a certain amount of equipment abroad.

 Motorola san xuat smartphone, Apple san xuat iPhone, san xuat tai My, thue quan Donald Trump anh 4